 Yes.
 While the course initially starts with Google Cardboard development, we do have high-immersion VR courses that cover that material.

 Please refer to the appropriate link for Oculus Rift: https://support.oculus.com/help/oculus/641494399323956/ and HTC Vive recommended specs: http://www.vive.com/us/setup/ or Vive Ready Computers: http://www.vive.com/us/setup/

 The VR Developer Nanodegree program offers a core curriculum in Unity.
-Once the core curriculum is complete, you can choose from multiple concentrations to complete your VR Developer Nanodegree Program.
+Once the core curriculum is complete, you can choose from multiple specializations to complete your VR Developer Nanodegree program.
 In the first two terms, we'll give you a great start with Unity using C#.
-Then, each concentration uses different technologies.
+Then, each specialization uses different technologies.
 For example High-Immersion Unreal will use Blueprints (graph-based and visual) instead of C++ programming.

 You will learn both VR design and development.
 To create successful virtual reality software, you'll need to master both.

 Yes!
-As an advanced developer, you have the option to enter the program at Term 2, where you'll focus on design best practices, en route to selecting your concentration for Term 3.
+As an advanced developer, you have the option to enter the program at Term 2, where you'll focus on design best practices, en route to selecting your specialization for Term 3.

 If you are currently enrolled in the Virtual Reality Developer Nanodegree program, and interested in this promotion, please email us at email@example.com to discuss eligibility options.

 Your enrollment in another Nanodegree program does not impact your eligibility for this program.